cogrow4/Pallor/README.md

 # Pallor

-A haunting tale of transformation, rejection, and belonging in a world that has forgotten compassion.
+A tale of transformation, rejection, and belonging in a world that has forgotten compassion.

 ## Overview

-**Pallor** is a atmospheric 2D adventure-platformer where you navigate a dying world as a shapeshifter caught between two forms—human and wolf.
+**Pallor** is a atmospheric/cinematic 2D adventure-platformer where you navigate a dying world as a shapeshifter caught between two forms; human and wolf.
 Cast out by both species for being neither fully one nor the other, you must survive in a harsh post-apocalyptic landscape and search for the acceptance you've been denied.

 ## Key Features